 Kelly Pritchett knows a thing or two about feeding hungry mouths.
-As a mother of three boys ranging from ages 4 and 8, and an assistant professor of sports nutrition at Central Washington University, Pritchett spends plenty of time thinking about which foods are best for an active body in need of a boost.
-“Getting my kids to eat something healthy can be really difficult,” Prichett says with a laugh.
+As a mother of three boys ranging from ages 4 to 8, and an assistant professor of sports nutrition at Central Washington University, Pritchett spends plenty of time thinking about which foods are best for an active body in need of a boost.
+“Getting my kids to eat something healthy can be really difficult,” Pritchett says with a laugh.
 “You’re always assessing the child’s needs and what their body might need right now, but something nutritious is the most important idea.”

 When Spartan Kids asked Pritchett for her go-to healthy snacks for kids, she had a quick answer.
 Her Energy Balls have been a staple not just for her family, but also among the college students at CWU, where Pritchett works with the athletic department to provide cooking demonstrations that teach athletes how to make their own nutritious snacks, smoothies, and power bowls (we’ve included a recipe for one of those bowls below, too!)

 Pritchett says that no matter what your child’s nutritional needs are during the day, it’s always important to include these two essential elements: Carbohydrates and protein.
 Carbohydrates provide fuel for their muscles, while protein aids in building and repairing muscles.

 And as is true for parents who are trying to instill any healthy habit in their kids, persistence is key.
 “At mealtime, provide something you know they’ll eat, but then pair it with a healthy item,” says Pritchett.
 “It’s hard, and you have to be patient.
 But keep offering them healthy food, and eventually, they’ll eat it.”